 61% of organizations engaged in social selling report a positive impact on revenue growth.
 In many industries, over 50% of a sales representative’s quota is made up of social selling sources or influenced deals, according to empirical data from LinkedIn.

 Social selling enables sales professionals to better qualify leads, write bids, and adjust deal renewal language—which has been correlated to 40 to 50% more new business and 80-90% retention rates.

+When your sales professionals can give your existing clients valuable insights, you’ll be better able to retain your current customers and find new business opportunities.
 As a result, over 33% of a company’s customers are less likely to cancel or churn after the adoption of social selling.